-Now I realize calling myself a ‘pet parent’ is divisive.
+Now I realize calling myself a ‘pet parent’ or ‘fur mum’ is divisive.

-Hopefully I’m amongst friends here, but there are people who shudder when owners have a fur-family and refer to their four-leggers as furbabies or furkids.
+Hopefully, I’m amongst friends here, but there are people who shudder when people talk about their fur-family or refer to their four-leggers as furbabies or furkids.
 So as Mothers’ Day approaches this year, let’s paws and consider just why our dogs deserve to be included as part of the wider pack that is our family.

 Does your dog care that you have hedgehog hair or a pimple the size of the Eiffel Tower?

 That’s because dogs are true friends…in fact a dog is the very definition of friendship.

 Take a look at this list of characteristics of a true friend and tick off those that apply to your best buddy.

 - Doesn’t judge: A true friend doesn’t think less of you for failing an exam, not getting promotion or being home later than you hoped